How search engines work for your business in 2021

 Check your page's status in Google Search Console

-You can double-check the status of your page using the “Test Live URL” option under the URL Inspection tab in your Search Console account.
-If your page hasn’t gotten crawled yet, you can request indexing.
-This may also take a few days to accomplish.
+You can double-check your page's status using the "Test Live URL" option under the URL Inspection tab in your Search Console account.
+If your page hasn't gotten crawled yet, you can request indexing.
+This process may take a few days to accomplish.

 - You have crawl errors you need to fix on your site that prevent Google from crawling your page